orbuluh/cpp/designPattern/design_principles/general/README.md

 ## Program to an Interface, not an Implementation
 - Depend on abstractions, not on concrete classes.
 - You can tell that the design is flexible enough if you can easily extend it without breaking any existing code.

+## Favor Composition Over Inheritance
+- inheritance comes with caveats that often become apparent only after your program already has tons of classes and changing anything is pretty hard.
+- A subclass can’t reduce the interface of the superclass.
+You have to implement all abstract methods of the parent class even if you won’t be using them.
+- When overriding methods you need to make sure that the new behavior is compatible with the base one.
+It’s important because objects of the subclass may be passed to any code that expects objects of the superclass and you don’t want that code to break.
+- Inheritance breaks encapsulation of the superclass because the internal details of the parent class become available to the subclass.
+There might be an opposite situation where a programmer makes a superclass aware of some details of subclasses for the sake of making further extension easier.
+- Subclasses are tightly coupled to superclasses.
+Any change in a superclass may break the functionality of subclasses.
+- Trying to reuse code through inheritance can lead to creating parallel inheritance hierarchies.
+Inheritance usually takes place in a single dimension.
+But whenever there are two or more dimensions, you have to create lots of class combinations, bloating the class hierarchy to a ridiculous size.